DominicSamoes/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 Task 0, C function that takes a pointer to an int as parameter and updates the value it points to to 98.
 Task 1, C function that swaps the values of two integers.
+Task 2, C function that returns the length of a string.